 Power BI Embedded

 If you ever want to embed Power BI content in a custom application and use a custom application’s user management, then Power BI Embedded is the licensing plan for you.
-This licensing plan is not per user because there is no Power BI user required for embedding with a token.
 This licensing plan is based on page renders.

-Every refresh on the page that has Power BI content in it is a page render, if you select a slicer, that causes another page render, if you click on a column in a column chart and that cause interactivity of other charts, then that is another page render.
+Every refresh on the page that has Power BI content in it is a page render; if you select a slicer, that causes another page render.
+If you click on a column in a column chart and that causes interactivity of other charts, then that is another page render.

-With Power BI Embedded you can reserve buckets of page renders per peak hour. here are costs at the time of writing this post:
+With Power BI Embedded, you can reserve buckets of page renders per peak hour.
+Here are the costs at the time of writing this post: